 The goal of the San Antonio Association of Hispanic Journalists is to help newsrooms better reflect the diverse population of Texas.
 The organization is comprised of local journalists, public relations professionals, students, and others interested in the communications industry.

-Our goals are to give away scholarships to students to help foster diversity in media and storytelling, provide networking opportunities for Latinos in journalism and communications careers, develop Latino leaders in journalism, and be an advocate for coverage of minority populations including that of Latinos.
+Our goals are to give away scholarships to students to help foster diversity in media and storytelling, provide networking opportunities for Latinos in journalism and communications careers, develop Latino leaders in journalism, and be an advocate for coverage of minority populations.

 In 1987, few journalists of color worked in San Antonio media outlets despite the city was then – as it remains today – one of the most Latino of larger U.S. cities.
 In that climate, the San Antonio Association of Hispanic Journalists was organized to increase and foster the number of Hispanic journalists in the city’s newsrooms.